Euretina Exam Information

 Structure

-This exam will be conducted in two distinct parts:
+This exam will be conducted in two parts:

-PART I: Online multiple-choice exam is conducted remotely, composed of Multiple True/False and Single Best Answer question types.
+PART I: Online multiple-choice exam is conducted remotely, composed of Single Best Answer question types.

 Candidates must pass Section I to proceed to Section II, the viva voce (clinical knowledge) test.